 For the construction of GenoDock database, we employ nsSNVs from ExAC Consortium and TCGA project as our germline variant and somatic variants feed, respectively.
-From a pool of ~2.5M ExAC germline variants and ~1M TCGA somatic mutations, we successfully map ~10K nsSNVs onto ~0.3K human proteins binding with FDA-approved drug ligands which are solved as high resolution co-crystal structures.
+From a pool of ~2.5M ExAC germline variants and ~1M Pan-Cancer somatic mutations, we successfully map ~10K nsSNVs onto ~0.3K human proteins binding with FDA-approved drug ligands which are solved as high resolution co-crystal structures.
 We identified 735 nsSNVs that lead to a positive shift towards binding affinity, present in 123 protein structures, covering 85 drug ligands (see “Additional File: table 1”).
 For prioritization of nsSNVs that would cause binding disruption, we demonstrate GenoDock is an efficient classifier with 0.97 AUC when all features are available.
 With investigations of relative feature importance, we provide reasonable insights of how genomic, structural and physiochemical features affect a given nsSNVs impacts towards the interaction dynamics of the associated protein residue with its surroundings, particularly, a drug ligand that binds to it.

 While our approach can identify novel nsSNV candidates that potentially impair protein-drug binding with a rapid yet accurate manner, the method is still limited by two aspects.
 First, the lack of high-resolution co-crystal structures of proteins and their associated drug ligands.
 The unbalanced availability of structure data and variant data leads to only 1% of the SNVs mapped from our SNV data source onto the protein-drug co-crystal structures.
 Fortunately, as protein characterization techniques such as NMR, electron microscopy and cryo-electron microscopy (cryo-EM) [66] advance, we can foresee that more and more highly reliable protein-drug structural data will be available.
-In addition, remarkable progress in putative 3D protein-drug interaction models based on homology modelling techniques may also potentially expand the structure feed [67, 68].
+In addition, remarkable progress in putative 3D protein-drug interaction models based on homology modelling techniques may also potentially expand the structure pool [67, 68].
 Together with tremendous progress in revealing the mutational landscape of human genomes via large-scale sequencing projects such as The UK 10,000 Project and the International Cancer Genomics Consortium, we will periodically include new SNV-Ligand-PDB entries into our classification pipeline for better prediction accuracy, and for nominations of additional novel nsSNV candidates that cause protein-drug binding disruptions.
 Second, our binding affinity change data is based on docking calculations at current stage, which limits the upper boundary of our prediction accuracy.
 So far, it is not practical to obtain or conduct experimental binding affinity change results between wild-type and mutant ligand-protein complex by ligand binding assays (LBA) [69] for each SNV-Ligand-PDB entry in our database.
 Therefore, we construct our gold-standard ∆BA reference set based on AutoDock Vina, which is well established and wildly used in pharmaceutical research projects.
 We further validate the consistence of the ∆BA results for each SNV-Ligand-PDB entry via AutoDock to get confidence towards the quality of our gold-standard set (Supplementary Figure 11).
 If we have LBA data later on, we plan to update the ∆BA reference values with experimental results under the same pipeline to further enhance the reliability of GenoDock predictions.
 Third, we fix the protein backbone while conducting docking calculations to avoid concerns and problems raised from protein flexibilities, which makes it hard to probe influence towards binding activities by protein motions or conformational changes.